mars-planet/mars_city/servers/body_tracker_v2/doc/tango_install.rst

     - **3.3 MODIFY PATH**

         Add this to windows path for running sql queries.
         C:\Program Files (x86)\MySQL\MySQL Server 5.7\bin

     - **3.4 Create the TANGO database tables**

         Be sure the mysql server is running, normally it should.
         Execute %TANGO_ROOT%\share\tango\db\create_db.bat.

     - **3.5 Start the TANGO database:**

-    execute %TANGO_ROOT%\bin\start-db.bat test -v4
+        Execute %TANGO_ROOT%\bin\start-db.bat test -v4
         the console should show
         "Ready to accept request" on successful installation.

     - **3.6 Start JIVE**

         Now you can test TANGO with the JIVE tool, from the Tango menu, or by typing the following command on a DOS windows :
         %TANGO_ROOT%\bin\start-jive.bat